Bozhinovska/SnakeGame/README.md

 * Snake grows after eating food
 * Score tracking and display
 * Collision detection (with wall or self)
-* Option to restart the game after losing

 ## Technologies Used